Rights and Responsibilities of Students

 For more information, refer to: healthandsafety.curtin.edu.au

-Parking and traffic facilities are regulated by the University’s land and traffic by-laws.
-A speed limit of 40 km per hour currently exists with periodical checks being conducted throughout campus.
+Parking and traffic facilities are regulated by the Curtin Land and Traffic by-laws.
+Speed limits exist, and periodical checks are conducted throughout campus.
 Infringement notices are issued for breaches of the by-laws.

 Every member of the Curtin community who wishes to park a vehicle on campus must obtain a parking permit.
 A 'Pay as You Go' parking system is available at some of Curtin's campuses.
 For parking arrangements at your campus or education centre, please refer to the local administration.

 Information in this publication is correct at the time of printing but may be subject to change.

 In particular, the University reserves the right change the content and/or method of assessment, to change or alter tuition fees of any unit of study, to withdraw any unit of study or program which it offers, to impose limitations on enrolment in any unit or program, and/ or to vary arrangements for any program.

 This material does not purport to constitute legal or professional advice.

 Curtin accepts no responsibility for and makes no representations, whether express or implied, as to the accuracy or reliability in any respect of any material in this publication.

 Except to the extent mandated otherwise by legislation, Curtin University does not accept responsibility for the consequences of any reliance which may be placed on this material by any person.